realmbgl/kudo-tutorial/unit1/README.md

     default: "Ravi"
 ```

-Besides the keys shown in the sample a parameter can have the following additional keys `description`, `displayName`, `required`, and `update`.
+Besides the keys shown in the sample a parameter can have the following additional keys `description`, `displayName`, `required`, and `trigger`.

 #### templates